Peter-Pater/Network-Everything/README.md

 # Network-Everything

 Author: Xincheng Huang

-Data uploaded: June 12th 2017
+Date uploaded: June 12th 2017

 This repository serves to save all the homework, assignments and project of Network Everything course during term Spring 2017